Flat design: Criticism

 Flat design has been criticized for making user interfaces unintuitive and less usable.
 By making all design elements (menus, buttons, links, etc.) flat, distinguishing what function an element serves may become more difficult, for example, determining whether an element is a button or an indicator.
 Research has shown that flat design is more popular with young adults than older adults.
 Research also showed that, while young people seem faster at navigating flat designs, they also have trouble with understanding the user interface.
 In 2013 Jakob Nielsen, an expert in user interface design and usability, dubbed flat design as a "threat to tablet usability".
 Nielsen also proposed an alternative, namely a middle-ground between skeuomorphism and flat design.
-Nielsen group conducted research in 2017 that showed that use of interfaces using flat design was 22% slower on average.
+Nielsen group conducted research in 2017 according to which the use of interfaces using flat design was 22% slower on average.